encode/encode.github.io/reports/january-2020.md

 Most work during January has been focused on HTTPX.

-The latest releases reintroduce sync support, meaning that `httpx` now provides:
+The latest releases have reintroduced sync support, meaning that `httpx` now provides:

 * Requests feature parity, with a mostly requests-compatible API.
 * Provides both standard sync APIs and async APIs.